eosnetworkfoundation/grant-framework/applications/Noahark.md

 ### Team Experience

 Noahark is a global blockchain team that focus on DeFi protocol development and operation.
 We have been in blockchain industry for many years.
 We developed several well-know DeFi protocols on BSC, Polygon, ETH and some EVM.
-We have deep knowledge on Swap, Stablecoin, Lending and any other major protocols development.
+We have real experience on Swap, Stablecoin, Lending and any other major DeFi protocols development.
 We are attracted by EVM incentives on EOS.
 We believe that with EOS high performance and EVM compatibility, Trust EVM will be a success and Noahark will be a good project on EOS EVM.

 > If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.